Understanding Diabetic Retinopathy

 High blood sugar levels in patients with diabetes cause damage throughout the body, including to blood vessels in the retina, resulting in progressive loss of vision if left untreated.
-The longer you have diabetes and the less controlled your blood sugar is, the more likely you are to develop diabetic retinopathy, as long periods of high blood sugar lead to accumulation of fluid in the blood vessels, causing blockages or leaks that affect vision.
+The longer you have diabetes and the less controlled your blood sugar is, the more likely you are to develop diabetic retinopathy, as long periods of high blood sugar lead to the accumulation of fluid in the blood vessels, causing blockages or leaks that affect vision.
 However, with controlled blood sugar and regular checkups, most patients with diabetes will not develop more than minor eye disorders.

 DR is divided into two major types - nonproliferative (NPDR) and proliferative (PDR).
 In NPDR, there are mild or no symptoms as this is the early stage in which the blood vessels start to weaken and form microaneurysms (tiny bulges in the blood vessels) that could leak fluid into the retina.
-PDR is the more advanced stage of the disease in which vision loss begins as the retina’s circulation fails to provide oxygen, fragile new blood cells can begin to grow and may leak.
+PDR is the more advanced stage of the disease in which vision loss begins as the retina’s circulation fails to provide oxygen, and fragile new blood cells can begin to grow and may leak.